ddbullfrog/mc-docs.zh-cn/articles/virtual-machines/scripts/virtual-machines-powershell-sample-copy-managed-disks-vhd.md

 $diskName = "yourDiskName"

 #Provide Shared Access Signature (SAS) expiry duration in seconds e.g. 3600.
-#Know more about SAS here: https://docs.microsoft.com/Az.Storage/storage-dotnet-shared-access-signature-part-1
+#Know more about SAS here: https://docs.azure.cn/zh-cn/storage/common/storage-sas-overview # Correct the reference link.
 $sasExpiryDuration = "3600"

 #Provide storage account name where you want to copy the underlying VHD of the managed disk.